-On November 28, 2022, the Commission received an Application from CenturyTel of Idaho, Inc. ("Company"), seeking Commission determination that the broadband equipment installed during the calendar year 2021 meets the statutory definition of qualified broadband equipment.
+On November 28, 2022, Qwest Corporation ("Qwest" or "Company") submitted an Application to the Commission seeking approval for the broadband tax credit for the broadband equipment installed during the calendar year 2021.

-In the Application, the Company represents that it uses terrestrial wireline technology and has installed broadband equipment associated with various forms of Digital Subscriber Line (DSL) based equipment, including Asymmetric Digital Subscriber Line (ADSL) and Very-High-Bit -Rate Digital Subscriber Line (VDSL) in various vintages.
-Data transportation is a mixture of fiber optic and metallic cable, which typically is also supporting traditional telephony services.
+In the Application, Qwest represents that it uses terrestrial wireline technology and has installed broadband equipment associated with various forms of Digital Subscriber Line (DSL) based equipment, including Asymmetric Digital Subscriber Line (ADSL), and Very-High-Bit - Rate Digital Subscriber Line (VDSL) in various vintages.
+Data transportation is a mixture of fiber optic and metallic cable, which also supports traditional telephony services.
 The equipment terminals are located in central office buildings, remote buildings, and in cabinets on concrete pads each serving a neighborhood.
 The Company discloses that the lowest broadband network data transmission rate offered to customers is 500,000 bits per second for downloads and 250,000 bits per second for uploads.
-The Company states that these rates exceed the minimum statutory speed requirements under Idaho Code § 63-30291.
-The Company also represents that it has 5,349 potential Idaho customers that it could provide broadband service out of a total of 5,709.
-This represents 94 percent of the number of potential subscribers within its designated service areas.
-The Company states that it invested \$263,366 in 2021 in qualifying broadband equipment that it confirms is integral to its broadband network.
+The Company states that these rates exceed the minimum statutory speed requirements under Idaho Code § 63-3029I.
+The Company also represents that it could provide high-speed internet to 91 percent of its potential customers within its designated service area.
+The total number of customers with the potential to be high-speed internet subscribers is 647,270 and the total number of potential subscribers is 711,453.
+Qwest states that, in 2021, it made a net investment of \$26,880,360 in qualifying broadband equipment integral to its broadband network.